adbjo/mattermost-webapp/report.md

 Johan: 3.5 hour
 Looking for new projects with Kasper, and being the local typescript-guru, helping everyone in the group.

+Adam: 3 hours

+- Discussed TypeScript principles and conventions with Robin and Gabriel.
+- Browsed the mattermost-server repo together with Robin and Kasper to find a suitable issue.
+- Communicated with the mattermost developers to get us assigned to the issue.

 3. reading documentation;

 Gabriel: 3 hours